OSMIHelp/osmi_conference_handbook/02-attendees-and-staff/05-signs_of_distress.md

 ##Response Do's and Do Not's

-If you see recognize that someone is struggling with a mental health issue, here are some things you should do or do not do to help them:
+If you recognize that someone is struggling with a mental health issue, here are some things you should do, or not do, to help them:

 *Do* ask the person if they are alright and if they need anything.
 *Do not* tell them to "Snap out of it." or "Get over it."